Efficient implementation of the Localized Orthogonal Decomposition method: The algebraic realization of the correctors

 The $(1 \times N_{\ell,h})$-matrix $(\mathbf{Y}_{\ell}[m])^{\top}$ forms the $m$'th row of $\mathbf{Y}_{\ell}$. \item Assemble the Schur complement $\mathbf{S}_{\ell} = \mathbf{C}_\ell \mathbf{Y}_{\ell}$ by matrix multiplication and compute $\mathbf{S}_{\ell}^{-1}$.
 Since $\mathbf{S}_{\ell}$ is only a $(N_{\ell,H} \times N_{\ell,H})$-matrix its inversion is cheap. \end{enumerate} $\\$ {\bf Post-processing steps for all $0 \le i < c_d$.} \begin{enumerate} \item If $\mathbf{r}_{\ell}[i]\neq0$, solve for $\mathbf{q}_{\ell}[i] \in \R^{N_{\ell,h}}$ with $\mathbf{A}_{\ell} \mathbf{q}_{\ell}[i] = \mathbf{r}_{\ell}[i]$. \item Since $\mathbf{S}_{\ell}^{-1}$ is precomputed, we obtain $\boldsymbol{\lambda}_{\ell}[i]$ from $\mathbf{q}_{\ell}[i]$ via equation \eqref{lagrangemultiplier}, i.e. set

 \item Using the precomputed matrix $\mathbf{Y}_{\ell}= \mathbf{A}^{ -1}_\ell \mathbf{C}_\ell^{\top}$ and inserting $\boldsymbol{\lambda}_{\ell}[i]$ in \eqref{schurcomplement-2} we obtain

-\end{enumerate} \begin{remark}[Cost] Recall that $N_{\ell,H}\approx |\ln(H)|^d$ is typically a small number (see also Remark \ref{remark-on-size-of-C-ell} above).
+\end{enumerate} When the post-processing step is concluded for the $\ell$'th local problem, a term of the form $(\mathbf{T}_{\ell}^H)^{\top} \mathbf{w}_{\ell} \mathbf{R}_{\ell}^h$ needs to be stored in a global corrector matrix $\mathbf{Q}_h$.
+Once this is done, all local matrices involved in the pre- and post-processing steps above are no longer required and can be deleted. \begin{remark}[Cost] Recall that $N_{\ell,H}\approx |\log(H)|^d$ is typically a small number (see also Remark \ref{remark-on-size-of-C-ell} above).
 The pre-processing step requires to solve $N_{\ell,H}$ equations of size $N_{\ell,h} \times N_{\ell,h}$ and to invert one matrix of size $N_{\ell,H} \times N_{\ell,H}$ (cost $\mathcal{O}(N_{\ell,H}^3)$).
 And in the post-processing step, for each $i\in \{0,\cdots,c_d-1\}$, we only need to solve one additional problem.
 In total, for one patch $\mathcal{U}_{\ell}$, the procedure involves to solve $(c_d + N_{\ell,H})$ equations of dimension $N_{\ell,h} \times N_{\ell,h}$ and $N_{\ell,H}$ equations of dimension $N_{\ell,H} \times N_{\ell,H}$.
 This also justifies why we solve the saddle point problem (\ref{local-corrector-problem-new-algebraic}) with a direct inversion of the Schur complement instead of using an iterative solver like the Uzawa solver.
-Roughly speaking, if the average number of iterations of an iterative solver is larger than $(c_d+N_{\ell,H})/c_d$ the direct inversion above is the cheaper approach.
+Roughly speaking, if the average number of iterations of an iterative solver is larger than $(c_d+N_{\ell,H})/c_d$, then the direct inversion above is the cheaper approach.
 This is in most cases fulfilled. \end{remark} \begin{remark} Note that we can practically use the fact that the Lagrange basis functions of $V_H$ have a partition of unity property, which implies that it is only required to solve the local corrector problem \eqref{local-corrector-problem} $d \cdot |\T_H|$ times in the case of a triangulation and $(d+1) \cdot |\T_H|$ times in the case of a quadrilation.
 We do not consider this in the algorithms.
 However, a corresponding modification ist straightforward. \end{remark}

 \begin{remark} The algorithm can also be formulated with the boundary matrix $\mathbf{B}^H$.
 In this case, there is a small overhead in terms of the number of local problems to be solved, i.e. we solve problems for right hand sides ${\mathbf{r}}_\ell[i]$ that correspond to inactive coarse basis functions (basis functions belonging to Dirichlet-nodes). \end{remark}